 Types of Degrees Celtic Language & Literature Majors Are Getting

 The following table lists how many Celtic language and literature graduations there were in 2018-2019 for each degree level.

 What Celtic Language & Literature Majors Need to Know

-In an O*NET survey, Celtic majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to Celtic were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Celtic Majors

 Celtic majors often go into careers in which the following knowledge areas are important: